-- 5 Western blot is performed at any visit where one or both of the HIV rapid tests is reactive, and at visits where samples are drawn to confirm HIV infection. - 6 A CD4 cell count is performed at any visit where one or both of the HIV rapid tests are reactive.
+- 5 Western blot is performed atany visit where one or both of the HIV rapid tests is reactive, and at visits where samples are drawn to confirm HIV infection. - 6 A CD4 cell count is performed at any visit where one or both of the HIV rapid tests are reactive.
 In cases where a reactive HIV rapid test is obtained, but HIV infection is not confirmed, the CD4 cell count testing should be repeated at the next visit where a reactive HIV rapid test is obtained, provided it is at least 6 months after the previous CD4 cell count was obtained.
-Additionally, all young women found to be HIV positive at enrollment or at any follow-up visit will receive CD4 testing at each annual follow-up visit. - 7 A CD4 cell count is drawn at each follow-up visit on all young women determined to be HIVpositive at enrollment or after any follow-up visit.
+Aq_ditionally, all young women found to be HIV positive at enrollment or at any follow-up visit will receive CD4 testing at each annual follow-up visit. - 7 A CD4 cell count is drawn at each follow-up visit on all young women determined to be HIVpositive at enrollment or after any follow-up visit. - 8 For young women who are offered a limited assessment at the Graduation Visit, please refer to Appendix IV for complete visit instructions.